joereynolds/css-refactoring-patterns/dead-css/vim.md

 #### Refactoring regexes

-(Note: All these regexes assume CSS, not Less or Sass or any other thing that does weird stuff to your beautiful CSS.)
+Note: All these regexes assume CSS, not Less or Sass or any other thing that does weird stuff to your beautiful CSS.

+Also note that all of these regexes are being used in a search `/`.

 ##### Commented out code